 The second used attack vector is email spam, where Gootkit is delivered to users as a malicious email attachment.
 Social engineering is used to trick the user into downloading the malicious file.

 How to avoid infection by Gootkit?

 Several online safety rules can be followed to greatly reduce the risk of infection by malware such as Gootkit.
 For instance, users are advised to install the freshest OS updates and update applications that users utilize regularly.

 At the same time, those applications that are rarely opened should be deleted from the machine.
 In addition, it is advised to disable ads in the browser and avoid visiting suspicious websites.
 Furthermore, if a private inbox is used at work instead of a corporate one, a user should restrain from sending sensitive information to and from this personal email address.

-It should be noted, that opening email attachments in suspicious emails always poses a high risk of injection, therefore users must never run suspicious programs downloaded from emails sent from unrecognized addresses.
+It should be noted that opening email attachments in suspicious emails always poses a high risk of injection.
+Therefore users must never run suspicious programs downloaded from emails sent from unrecognized addresses.

-How to export data from the analysis of Gootkit malware using ANY.RUN?
+How to export Gootkit data using ANY.RUN?

 Figure 3: Options for export events from tasks with Gootkit

-Although Gootkit is responsible for a negligible percentage of the overall attacks by financial malware, this Trojan should be considered an extremely high-risk danger.
+Although Gootkit is responsible for a negligible percentage of the overall attacks by financial malware, this trojan should be considered an extremely high-risk danger.
 Thanks to its sophisticated persistence and anti-evasion functions, it is capable of potentially very damaging attacks.

 What’s more, following the trojan development over the years, it is safe to assume that its evolution will continue.
 Cybercriminals behind the malware will keep producing ways to evade modern security solutions.